Real-Serious-Games/Factory/README.md

 ## Recent Updates

 - 27 Feb 2015: v1.0.0.7
-  - Singleton setup is now simplified and easier to user.
+  - Singleton setup is now simplified and easier to use.
 See this docs or included examples for details.
   - IStartable *Start* has been renamed to *Startup* to avoid conflicts with the MonoBehaviour *Start* function for Unity scripts.

 ## Getting the DLL